 The Choir has an ever-growing discography, with widespread critical acclaim for recent recordings Flight of Song, Songs of Heaven and Earth and For the Wings of a Dove, directed by Dr Silas Wollston.

-The current Music List (Easter 2017) is available to view.
+The current Music List (Michaelmas 2017) is available to view.

 See archive of past Music Lists.: